 Welcome to the life of a magician!

-Looking back, my first official magic show was in 1964 for an audience of about 30 children and adults at a Halloween party held at an East Vancouver community center.
-My Mother worked at the center – hence my big break.
-I was 9 years old and had gotten a box of magic tricks at Christmas, some hand made by my Father.
-The magic bug had bitten hard and I took out every book in the library on the subject and then managed to hammer together a passable demonstration of tricks, little knowing that magic would become my lifelong passion and eventually, my full time vocation.
-No one else in my family had the slightest interest in magic, and with no mentors to show me the way it was all trial and error using friends and family as guinea pigs.
-Convincing people I could do the impossible appealed to me and so began my magical journey which continues to this day.
+Looking back, my first "real" magic show was a party for an audience of about 30 kids.
+I was 9 years old and had read practically every magic book in the library, and somehow managed to hammer together a passable magic show.
+Little did I know that magic would become my lifelong passion and eventually, my full time vocation.
+No one else in my family had the slightest interest in magic and without mentors to show me the way, it was all trial and error.
+Convincing people I could do the impossible was very appealing, and so began my magical journey which continues to this day.

-Some time after that first show a lady who managed a small dance/music school contacted me.
-She had put together a "Concert Party" made up of several of her students.
-The idea was to give fledgling dancers and musicians experience performing in front of a live audience, and in return provide entertainment for those not able to get out (the sick, elderly and incarcerated).
+Some time after that first show, the owner of a dance/music school contacted me.
+She had put together a "Concert Party" made up of students.
+The idea was to give fledgling dancers and musicians experience performing in front of live audiences, and provide entertainment for those not able to get out (the sick, elderly and incarcerated).
 Come to think of it, they really were captive audiences as most had no choice but to sit and watch.
-My job was to provide light comedy in the program and keep everyone awake.
-We performed as a troupe at least twice a week in various facilities, the usual venue being a hospital ward, mental institution, care home, detention facility (yes, we did prisons too!), or sometimes a local civic celebration.
-I was with the group for 7 years before breaking away and learned from experience to speak and perform before an audience and instinctively knew how to get the best reaction.
-No money, but I gained a wealth of knowledge for which I am eternally grateful!
+My job was to provide light comedy in the program and the troupe performed twice a week in facilities such as hospitals, mental institutions, care homes, detention facilities, and local festivals.
+I was with them well into my teens before breaking away and learned how to speak and perform before large groups and get the best reaction.
+No money, but I did gain a wealth of knowledge for which I am eternally grateful!

-In my late teens I was regularly booked for children’s parties by those who had seen or heard of me through the concert party programs.
+In my late teens I was regularly booked for children’s parties mainly through word of mouth.
 As I grew older and more experienced, talent agencies often sought me out to do larger venues.
-At age 19 (the legal drinking age in BC) I did a few weeks at a strip parlor as a filler act between dancers.
-This resulted in my first experience with hecklers and taught me how to keep the audience on my side.
-I also found that being a suave sophisticated magician was not the right image – it was much easier (for me at least) to make people laugh.
-I was now performing larger magic and illusions at shopping malls, nightclubs, variety stage shows and festivals.
-The local advertising agency for the McDonalds Corporation approached me in 1976 to be Ronald McDonald for BC, so I put aside my regular act for one and a half years and donned the famous red wig and make-up to appear at restaurant openings and special events.
+At age 19, I performed for a few weeks at a strip parlour as a filler act between dancers.
+This resulted in my first experience with hecklers and taught me how to get and keep the audience on my side.
+I also found that being a suave sophisticated magician was not the right image for me – it was easier to make people laugh.
+I was now performing larger magic shows at shopping malls, nightclubs, variety stage shows and festivals.
+Representatives for the McDonalds Corporation saw me and asked if I wanted the job as Ronald McDonald for BC, so I donned the famous red wig for a year and a half to appear at restaurant openings and special events.
 It was with much relief that I hung up the clown shoes and regained my own personality.
 Back to "normal", I began doing shows again and married my assistant.
 Over the years we have performed our shows at hundreds of venues and have travelled all over B.C., Japan and the US.
 I continue following the dream and regularly perform for groups and individuals requiring quality entertainment for all ages.